h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 ![Pasted image 20250813004857.png](/img/user/images/Pasted%20image%2020250813004857.png)

-Not only did this look like it was me, but they talked like me as-well.
-I was an avid user of the term "ooh kill em" as I unleashed (cringeful) drip around the 8th grade function.
+Not only did this character look like it was me, but they talked like me as-well.
+I was an avid user of the term "ooh kill em" as I unleashed extensive amounts of drippy drip drip around the 8th grade function.
+Who broke the faucet?
+Was this some sort of apocalyptic mantra I began at a young age, destined from birth?
 Things weren't looking good for me.

 ![Pasted image 20250813010107.png](/img/user/images/Pasted%20image%2020250813010107.png)